mcneel/rhino-symbols-library/README.md

 During the salad days of Robert McNeel & Associates, back when we an Autodesk reseller, we developed add-ons for AutoCAD.
 Our **Allegro Tablet Tools** and **IconTOOL** products were invaluable tools for helping drafters migrate away from the board and into the electronic CAD universe.

-Included with these tools as a substantial 2D symbols library, over 3000 symbols.
+Included with these tools was a substantial 2D symbols library, over 3000 symbols.
 Most of these symbols were created using AutoCAD Release 11 (or perhaps an earlier version).

 We've batch converted this symbols library to Rhino's .3dm file format.
 You are free to use these symbols without restriction.